-Capral has submitted that the redacted bill of lading dated 14 February 2017 was provided by Yongya as evidence to support its claims that it is able to facilitate transhipment.
+Capral has submitted that the redacted bill of lading dated 14 February 2017 was provided by Yongya as evidence to support its claims that it is able to facilitate transhipment to Australia.
 Details in the bill of lading dated 14 February 2017 match ABF data which indicates that the Thai exporter was Siam Industrial Supplies.
-It is also the same bill of lading which is referred to in section 4.3 of this report whereby it was concluded that the manufacturer of the goods was Foshan ZP Aluminium and not Siam Industrial Supplies.
-Further, it is the same bill of lading in the ABF compliance assessment that has found that importations of aluminium extrusions where Siam Industrial Supplies is declared as the exporter are of goods that are actually of Chinese origin.
+It is identical to the bill of lading which is referred to in section 4.3 of this report where it was concluded that the manufacturer of the goods was Foshan ZP Aluminium and not Siam Industrial Supplies.
+Further, it is identical to the bill of lading in the ABF compliance assessment that has found that importations of aluminium extrusions where Siam Industrial Supplies is declared as the exporter are of goods that are actually of Chinese origin.